ajm113/go-notepad/README.md

 - Emulate About dialog.
 - Improve makefile for crossplatform support.
 - Add GH workflows for automated deploys.
+- Add app icon and about banner image.

 ## The MIT License (MIT)